 Sunny Isles Beach Mitigation Efforts

-As the Summer months approach, we have started preparing for mosquito season.
-The City of Sunny Isles Beach and Miami Dade County will again implement a number of preventative measures to mitigate the mosquito population in our area.
+The summer months are peak mosquito season.
+The City of Sunny Isles Beach and Miami-Dade County will again implement a number of preventative measures to mitigate the mosquito population in our area.

-Our Building and Code Enforcement departments have been routinely inspecting properties for standing water throughout the City to ensure they are compliant with our code.
+Our Building and Code Compliance departments have been routinely inspecting properties for standing water throughout the City to ensure they are compliant with our code.
 Any findings of non-compliance are addressed to the full extent of our authority.
 In cases where a remedy is not immediately available, that area is treated to mitigate the breeding of mosquitoes.
 In addition to the above, the City is taking extra measures by treating both our stormwater retention areas and our drainage catch basins throughout the City to prohibit mosquitoes from breeding.
-We are also spraying our parks and beaches, beginning on April 27, 2017.
-We have contracted with a licensed and environmentally friendly mosquito control company which has serviced the City.
-Miami Dade County will also begin providing bi-weekly mosquito control treatments for Sunny Isles Beach on Wednesday, May 3, 2017.
-For more information on mosquito control in Miami Dade County, visit www.miamidade.gov/solidwaste
+We are also spraying our parks and beaches.
+We have contracted with a licensed and environmentally-friendly mosquito control company which has serviced the City.
+Miami-Dade County will also begin providing bi-weekly mosquito control treatments for Sunny Isles Beach beginning Thursday, May 10, 2018.
+For more information on mosquito control in Miami-Dade County, visit www.miamidade.gov/solidwaste